ByteByteGoHq/system-design-101/README.md

 - NGinx is a common choice for load balancers.
 Cloudflare provides CDN (Content Delivery Network).
 - API Gateway - We can use spring boot for the gateway, and use Eureka/Zookeeper for service discovery.
 - The microservices are deployed on clouds.
 We have options among AWS, Microsoft Azure, or Google GCP.
 Cache and Full-text Search - Redis is a common choice for caching key-value pairs.
-ElasticSearch is used for full-text search.
+Elasticsearch is used for full-text search.
 - Communications - For services to talk to each other, we can use messaging infra Kafka or RPC.
 - Persistence - We can use MySQL or PostgreSQL for a relational database, and Amazon S3 for object store.
 We can also use Cassandra for the wide-column store if necessary.
 - Management & Monitoring - To manage so many microservices, the common Ops tools include Prometheus, Elastic Stack, and Kubernetes.